ceph/ceph/doc/rados/operations/devices.rst

   device light on|off <devid> [ident|fault] [--force]

-.. note:: In some situations (depending on your kernel revision or your SES firmware or the setup of your HBA), using this command to blink the lights will not work.
+.. note:: Using this command to blink the lights might not work.
+Whether it works will depend upon such factors as your kernel revision, your SES firmware, or the setup of your HBA.

 The ``<devid>`` parameter is the device identification.
 To retrieve this information, run the following command: